srepollock/divine-engine/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Documentation

+Before you begin with the project, check out the Daemon Engine's [API documentation](http://spollock.ca/daemon-engine/docs) and learn what the engine has that you don't have to write.
+Also be sure to checkout the [wiki](https://github.com/srepollock/daemon-engine/wiki) for additional information on the engine.

 ### Prerequisites

 **Install NodeJS and npm**